-- An expert understanding of sanitary methods. - The ability to apply workplace safety up to industry standards. - Be able to demonstrate proper forklift operation and safety standards. - An understanding of biological and chemical scientific aspects of fermentation. - Be able to demonstrate the ability to communicate with others through spoken, written and electronic forms. - Discipline specific knowledge of the skills and competencies needed in brewing.
-Examples include: knowledge of selection of ingredients, management of wort production, pitching yeast, and filtration. - Discipline specific knowledge of the skills and competencies needed in distilling.
-Examples include: Quality Assurance, Harvesting decisions, Yeast and nutrient selection, Pitching yeast,
+- An expert understanding of sanitary methods. - The ability to apply workplace safety up to industry standards. - Be able to demonstrate proper forklift operation and safety standards. - An understanding of biological and chemical scientific aspects of fermentation. - Be able to demonstrate the ability to communicate with others through spoken, written and electronic forms. - Discipline specific knowledge of the skills and competencies needed in brewing knowledge of selection of ingredients, management of wort production, pitching yeast, filtration, quality assurance, harvesting decisions, and yeast and nutrient selection.

-Additional hours may be required for program requirements for transfer students who are NMGEC complete.
+\Additional hours may be required for program requirements for transfer students who are NMGEC complete.
 Any student who is ineligible for state, national, or industry licensure or certification is ineligible for entry into this program.